• Home /

 What Is The Federal Reserve?

-The Federal Reserve voted to lower the Fed Funds Rate by 50 basis points at its September 2024 FOMC Meeting.
-The Fed Funds Rate is now in a target range near 4.75 percent.
+The Federal Reserve voted to leave the Fed Funds Rate unchanged at its June 2025 FOMC Meeting.
+The Fed Funds Rate is now in a target range near 4.25 percent.

 The Federal Reserve, often called “The Fed,” is the U.S. government’s central bank.
 It was established by the Federal Reserve Act of 1913.